Hobart and William Smith Colleges: First-Year Seminar

 Seminar topics vary each year, as do the professors who teach them.
-Many First-Year Seminars are linked to a Learning Community.
-Students enrolled in a Learning Community take one or more courses together.
+Many First-Year Seminars are linked to a learning community.
+Students enrolled in a learning community take one or more courses together.
 They also live together on the same floor of a co-ed residence hall and attend some of the same lectures and field trips.

 Global education

 More than 60% of Hobart and William Smith students participate in off-campus study before they graduate.
-The Colleges maintain a robust menu of programs, 50+ sites on 6 continents, offering a wide array of options in different academic disciplines around the world.
+The colleges offer study abroad sites on 6 continents with courses available in many academic disciplines.
 Admission to these programs is competitive.

-In the 2020 edition of The Princeton Review's Best 385 Colleges, Hobart and William Smith Colleges study abroad program is ranked third on the “Most Popular Study Abroad” list, marking four years in a row that HWS has been a top-10 study abroad school (No. 7 in 2017 and No. 1 in the 2018 and 2019 editions).
+In the 2020 edition of The Princeton Review's Best 385 Colleges, Hobart and William Smith Colleges' study abroad program was ranked third on the "Most Popular Study Abroad" list, marking four years in a row that HWS was a top-10 study abroad school (No. 7 in 2017 and No. 1 in the 2018 and 2019 editions).

 President Joyce P. Jacobsen

 On July 1, 2019, Joyce P. Jacobsen began serving as the 29th President of Hobart College and the 18th of William Smith College.
 She is the first woman to serve as president of Hobart and William Smith Colleges.
+She resigned as President effective July 2022, and continues to teach at the colleges.

 Rankings

+In 2024, The Wall Street Journal named HWS 4th in the nation for Best Student Experience.

+The Princeton Review has named HWS 13th for Best Alumni Network, 14th Best for Internships, 17th for Career Services and 18th for Happiest Students.

-In its 2020 edition, U.S. News & World Report ranks Hobart and William Smith Colleges as tied for 72nd best liberal arts college in the U.S. and tied for 60th in "Best Undergraduate Teaching".
+In its 2025 edition, U.S. News & World Report ranks Hobart and William Smith Colleges as tied for 74th best liberal arts college in the U.S. and 53rd in "Best Value Schools".

-In 2019, Forbes rated it 190th overall in "America's Top Colleges," which ranked 650 national universities, liberal arts colleges and service academies.
+Forbes ranked Hobart and William Smith Colleges 195th out of the top 500 rated private and public colleges and universities in America for the 2024–25 report.
+Hobart and William Smith Colleges was also ranked 45th among liberal arts colleges and 78th in the northeast.